 This bridge, more than a place to visit, is a way to get to Venice from the city of Menestre; in other words, it is the footbridge that will welcome you to this romantic city.

-This bridge in San Polo has a long history, as it connected to the Venetian nightlife area.
-It is a reddish bridge, of short length and with a striking appearance.
+This bridge in San Polo has a long history, since it connected with the Venetian nightlife area.
+It is a reddish bridge, of short length and striking appearance.

 To better understand the name, you have to go back to the 15th century, when the Venetian government issued a decree that allowed prostitutes to advertise their services by showing their windows and breasts (all in order to collect taxes).
 That practice is what eventually gave the bridge its current name.